bridgetownrb/lifeform/README.md

 # Lifeform

 Component-centric form object rendering for Ruby.
-Rails and Bridgetown both supported.
+Bridgetown, Roda, and Rails all supported.

 ## Installation